François Daniël Changuion

-Jonkheer François Daniël Changuion (Demerara, 16 February 1766 - Offenbach am Main, 15 June 1850), commonly known as Daniël Changuion, was a Dutch administrator and diplomat.
+Jonkheer François Daniël Changuion (Demerara, 16 February 1766 - Offenbach am Main, Germany, 15 June 1850), commonly known as Daniël Changuion, was a Dutch administrator and diplomat.
+In November 1813 he served as secretary of the Provisional Government of the Netherlands, commonly known as the Triumvirate, and is regarded in historiography as one of the founders of the Kingdom of the Netherlands.

 Some of his descendants settled in South Africa in the nineteenth century.

 Family

 The Changuion family is of French origin.
-Daniel Changuion's grandfather, François Changuion, settled in Amsterdam in 1717/1718.
-His father was François (1727-1777), a councilor of the court of justice in the Dutch colony of Essequibo, and his mother was Anna Geertruida (van) Gelskerke (1730-1795).
+François Daniël Changuion's grandfather, François Changuion (1694–1777), settled in Amsterdam in 1717 or 1718.
+His father, François Changuion (1727-c.
+1778), served as a councilor of the court of justice in the Dutch colony of Essequibo, and his mother was Anna Geertruida (van) Gelskerke (1730-1795).

-In the mid 1790s Changuion had a relationship with Antonia van Limburgh (1766-1843), from which a son Fransch Antonie (1795-1797) was born.
+In the mid-1790s, Changuion had a relationship with Antonia van Limburgh (1766-1843), from which a son Fransch Antonie Changuion (1795-1797), was born.

+Marriage and children

-In 1800 in Emmerik he married Henriëtte Wilhelmina Hartingh (1775-1860), daughter of a prominent Leidener, Nicolaas Hartingh (son of the Dutch East India Company Governor Nicolaas Hartingh), and Louise Ernestine Meyners.
-Four children were born from their marriage: François Daniël (1801-1854), Louise Anne (1802-1872), Antoine Nicolas Ernest (1803-1881) and Laurent Jonathan (1805-1851).
+In 1800, Changuion married Henriëtte Wilhelmina Hartingh (1775-1860) in Emmerich.
+She was the daughter of Nicolaas Hartingh, a prominent resident of Leiden and son of Nicolaas Hartingh, a Dutch East India Company Governor, and Louise Ernestine Meyners.

+Four children were born of this marriage: